pchapman-uat/CSC356-Martian-Safari/README.md

-# Assignment 3.2: JavaScript Web Application
+# Assignment 8.2: Form Handling

 This website can be viewed at: http://pchapman.infinityfreeapp.com/CSC356-Martian-Safari/
 ## Guidelines

-1. Include JavaScript validation.
+1. You must use HTML, CSS, SQL, JavaScript, and PHP.

-2. You may use POST or GET to transfer this information between pages.
+2. Create a login form that contains inputs for a userid and a password.

-3. There should be a link from each page to the home page.
+4. There should be JavaScript validation to ensure that a userid and a password have been entered.

-4. Include thorough code comments.
+5. Include thorough code comments.

-5. Design a great User Experience.
+6. Design a great User Experience.

 To view previous assignments view the releases on GitHub